 - Follow directions.

-No matter what you’re writing, from a school paper to a cover letter, to a blog post, if there are specific directions, there’s no excuse for not paying close attention.
+No matter what you’re writing, from a school paper to a cover letter, to an industry blog post, if there are specific directions, there’s no excuse for not paying close attention.

 - Read your work out loud once in awhile.